Training Support

 Navigation Panel

 Navigating into each lesson you will see that the course navigation moves to the left side of the screen and the specific pages are displayed in the center of the screen.
-Note that you can collapse the navigation by selecting the arrow in the purple bar on the left.
+Note that you can collapse the navigation panel by selecting the left arrow icon.

 Lesson one view showing the left navigation panel